Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 Getting Curious with a New Question…“HOW?”

 In my body, asking “how” feels a little bit softer.
 I don’t have more clarity, but I am holding the obscurity differently.
-Each dark night takes the time it takes.
-In my experience, respite has only ever arrived as a deepening appreciation for and familiarity with the felt sense of “unknowing.”
+Each season of obscurity takes the time it takes.
+In my experience, respite has only ever arrived in a deepening felt familiarity with “unknowing.”
+While the inner gesture this unknowing invites me to is familiar, each time it is clad in a new set of circumstances.
+There’s no hack.

 How, today?